Hugh Grant, Priyanka Chopra Jonas and Tom Hiddleston among Bafta presenters

-Hugh Grant, Tom Hiddleston and Priyanka Chopra Jonas will be among the presenters at the Bafta film awards.
+Hugh Grant, Priyanka Chopra Jonas and Tom Hiddleston will be among the presenters when the Bafta film awards are presented this weekend, without the winners and nominees present.

-Actresses Rose Byrne, Andra Day, Anna Kendrick and Renee Zellweger will also appear from a studio in Los Angeles.
+Contenders, including Daniel Kaluuya, Vanessa Kirby and Riz Ahmed, will appear virtually at London's Royal Albert Hall.

-The awards will be handed out over two nights, with eight of the gongs presented on April 10 in a BBC Two show hosted by Clara Amfo, which will use behind the scenes footage from the nominated films to explore the creative process of movie-making.
+The Duke of Cambridge, who is president of Bafta, is due to appear to lead a pre-recorded conversation with costume designer Jenny Beavan and make-up and hair designer Sharon Martin about filming in lockdown and the craft of film-making.

-The Duke of Cambridge, who is president of Bafta, will appear virtually to lead a conversation with costume designer Jenny Beavan and make up and hair designer Sharon Martin about filming in lockdown and the craft of filmmaking.
+His grandfather, the Duke of Edinburgh, who died on Friday, became the organisation’s first president in 1959.

 Actor, writer and director Noel Clarke will be recognised with the Outstanding British Contribution to Cinema Award during the Saturday show, which will also feature a performance from supporting actor nominee Leslie Odom Jr, who will sing Speak Now from his film One Night In Miami.